 We make modak with homemade flour.
 Making the rice flour at home does take some time as the rice needs to be soaked, drained and then ground in the grinder.
 Then lastly it is sieved.

 Coconut is the key ingredient used to make the filling.
 If making for prashad/bhog or naivedyam we break a fresh coconut and then scrape it.
-However you may use frozen or fresh coconut.
+However you may use frozen or fresh coconut as per your convenience.

 Jaggery is the only sweetener I use to make modak.
 However if you live in a country where it is not available, then feel free to use light brown sugar.
 Make sure to use jaggery that is clean free from stones, debris or dust.
 You can also hand pick the dust particles and discard while you grate.